zhenxuantan/tp/docs/UserGuide.md

 title: User Guide
 ---

-SWEe-book is a **desktop app for CS2103T/CS2101 Computer Science students to manage contacts and tasks pertaining to CS2103T/CS2101 module, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, SWEe-book can get your contact management and task management done faster than traditional GUI apps.
+SWEe-book is a **desktop app for CS2103T/CS2101 Computer Science students to manage contacts and tasks pertaining to CS2103T/CS2101 module, optimized for use via a Command Line Interface** (CLI).
+This means that you can operate the application by typing commands into a Command Box.
+If you can type fast, SWEe-book can get your contact management and task management done faster than traditional Graphical User Interface (GUI) applications, which allows users to interact with the application through graphical icons such as buttons.<br>

-SWEe-book offers **one-stop integration solution to your group work management.**
+SWEe-book offers **one-stop integration solution to managing tasks and contacts in your CS2103T or CS2101 group.**

 * Table of Contents